I’m sorry to say that I’ve always felt like most of the personal finance advice on the internet seems to be lacking in reality.

 I love people like Suze Orman and Dave Ramsey, but the idea that cutting out Starbucks from my budget is going to magically make me a millionaire is ridiculous.
 When I was rolling pennies to pay my rent, you can bet your ass I wasn’t thinking about Starbucks.

 I’ve since fixed my broken budget and I’m well on my way to saving for a prosperous retirement, but I didn’t get there with the normal financial advice out there.
-Here are the 5 weird reasons I was broke and how you can keep from making the same mistake…
+I had to develop some new tricks to save more money.

-There was a time when I sucked at managing money so much that I had to hide my savings from myself.
+There was a time when I sucked at managing money so much that I took to hiding my savings from myself.
 How’s that for will power?

 And I know I’m not alone here.